vaibhav18matere/books/daily stoic/5-may.md

 ## 17th May - THE STOIC IS A WORK IN PROGRESS

 - Instead of seeing philosophy as an end to which one aspires, see it as something one applies.

+## 18th MAY - HOW YOU DO ANYTHING IS HOW YOU DO EVERYTHING

+- How you handle today is how you’ll handle every day.
+How you handle this minute is how you’ll handle every minute.
+- “Pay attention to what’s in front of you—the principle, the task, or what’s being portrayed.”

+## 19th MAY - LEARN, PRACTICE, TRAIN

+- As time passes, we forget what we learned and end up doing the opposite.

+## 20th May - QUALITY OVER QUANTITY

+- There is no prize for having read the most books before you die.
+Even if you were the most dedicated reader in the world — a book a day, even your collection would probably never be bigger than a small branch library.
+You’ll never even come close to matching what’s stored in the servers at Google Books or keep up with the hundreds of thousands of new titles published on Amazon each year.
+- What if, when it came to your reading and learning, you prioritized quality over quantity?
+What if you read the few great books deeply instead of briefly skimming all the new books?
+- Your shelves might be emptier, but your brain and your life would be fuller